scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

-*extrapolation* of the CAPM in which $$R_M$$ doesn't have to be the return of the exact portfolio from the CAPM, but rather any portfolio or **factor** that is believed to drive returns in a given universe of assets: Sharpe does leave this door open in his 1963 paper (even though he only proceeds to apply it with actual market portfolios), and this interpretation is what is going to help us fix the theoretical soundness issue described earlier.
-Still, the model remains in a sense *compatible* with the CAPM: this time as a consequence of the uncorrelatedness of
-$$\varepsilon_i$$ and $$R_M$$, we obtain again
+*extrapolation* of the CAPM in which $$R_M$$ doesn't have to be the return of the exact portfolio from the CAPM, but rather any portfolio or **factor** that is believed to drive returns in a given universe of assets: Sharpe does leave this door open in his 1963 paper (even though he only proceeds to apply it with actual portfolios), and this interpretation is what is going to help us fix the theoretical soundness issue described earlier.
+Still, the model remains in a sense *compatible* with the CAPM: this time as a consequence of the uncorrelatedness of $$\varepsilon_i$$ and $$R_M$$, we obtain again

 $$
     \beta_i = \frac{\text{Cov}(R_i, R_M)}{\text{Var}(R_M)}